SheiiBS/SheiiBS/_posts/17-02-02-summary-three-docker-meetups-in-habana-cuba.md

 category: [article]
 tags: [docker]
 image: /images/three-docker-meetups/docker-santa-clara.jpg
-excerpt: Various MeetUps has been realized in Cuba to share the knowledge about of Docker.
+excerpt: Several MeetUps has been realized in Cuba to share the knowledge about of Docker.
 Socializing the information between Docker enthusiastic is the main objective.
 ---

 ## Introduction